 There are some other bikes too, which you’ll find pictures for below.
 We’ll delve deeper into the specs of those we like the most soon, here and in the magazine.
 But for the time being, what do you think of all their new metal?

-For more details, check out Ducati UKEnjoy more Fast Bikes reading in the four-weekly magazine.
+For more details, check out Ducati UKEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.